k-state-id3a/mixed-models-fall25/content/3-lesson.md

 ## What are GLMMs

--   Generalized Linear Models are models in which we can assume different distributions for our data beyond the Normal distribution.
+-   Generalized Linear Models are models in which we can assume different distributions (from the exponential family) for our data beyond the Normal distribution.
 -   Similar to general linear models, GLMs can also have random effects, thus, Generalized Linear Mixed Models - GLMMs.

 ### The structure of a GLMM